Entomy/Moderates-CoC/CODE_OF_CONDUCT.md

 * Dragging parts of peoples lives outside of this project into this project, including but not limited to:
 	* Their age, body size, disability or disorder or lack thereof, race, ethnicity, sex characteristics, identity and expression or lack thereof, formal education or lack thereof, personal appearance, religion or lack thereof, social activism or lack thereof, or criminal record or lack thereof.
 	* Their actions outside of this project.
 * Political discussions.
 This is not intended to stifle political speech.
 Rather, free speech of political ideas is actively protected.
 It is just asked that such discussions happen in a forum, chatroom, or similar, not directly in the project space.
+Any political discussion happening outside of the project space can not be held against a contributor.
 * Sexual discussions, commentary, innuendos, etc.
 * Publishing others confidential personal information; doxxing
 * Essentially anything not directly related to this project